Citation, DOI, disclosures and article data

 - causes less of a concern

-- ventral hemivertebra (extremely rare) : results in the lordosis
+- ventral hemivertebra (extremely rare): results in lordosis

-A hemivertebra may be seen as an asymmetrical vertebral body on sagittal or coronal scanning, while on axial scanning, a focal defect may be seen at either side of the vertebral column 5.
+A hemivertebra may be seen as an asymmetrical vertebral body on sagittal or coronal scanning, while on axial scanning, a focal defect may be seen on either side of the vertebral column 5.

-Usually directly outlines the bony anomaly and often seen as a wedge shaped vertebral body.
+Usually directly outlines the bony anomaly and is often seen as a wedge-shaped vertebral body.

-The prognosis can be variable dependant on the type from being a progressive to non progressive deformity.
-The strongest negative impact is when a hemivertebra occurs at the lumbo-sacral level 7.
+The prognosis can be variable dependant on the type of segmentation anomaly, from being progressive to a non-progressive deformity.
+The strongest negative impact is when a hemivertebra occurs at the lumbosacral level 7.